Overamping or Speed “Overdose”

 Overheating, or “hyperthermia” can be deadly.
-If you notice someone overheating get them to slow down and stop agitated movements and try to cool down with ice packs, mist and fan techniques.
+If you notice someone overheating get them to slow down and stop agitated movements and try to cool down with ice packs, mist, and fan techniques.
 Make sure they are drinking water or a sports drink with electrolytes so they don’t dehydrate.
-Place cool, wet cloths under the armpits on back of knees, and/or on the forehead.
+Place cool, wet cloths under the armpits on the back of the knees, and/or on the forehead.
 Open a window for fresh air.

 Hot, dry skin is a typical sign of hyperthermia.
 The skin may become red and hot as blood vessels dilate in an attempt to get rid of excess heat, sometimes leading to swollen lips.
 An inability to cool the body through perspiration causes the skin to feel dry.

 Other signs and symptoms vary depending on the cause.
-The dehydration associated with overheating can produce nausea, vomiting, headaches and low blood pressure.
+The dehydration associated with overheating can produce nausea, vomiting, headaches, and low blood pressure.
 This can lead to fainting or dizziness, especially if the person stands suddenly.

-In the case of severe heat stroke, the person may become confused or hostile, and may seem intoxicated.
+In the case of severe heat stroke, the person may become confused or hostile and may seem intoxicated.
 Heart rate and breathing will increase as blood pressure drops and the heart attempts to supply enough oxygen to the body.
-The decrease in blood pressure can then cause blood vessels to contract, resulting in a pale or bluish skin color in advanced cases of heat stroke.
+The decrease in blood pressure can then cause blood vessels to contract, resulting in pale or bluish skin color in advanced cases of heat stroke.
 Eventually, as body organs begin to fail, unconsciousness and death will result.

 When the body temperature reaches about 40° C/104° F, or if the person is unconscious or showing signs of confusion, hyperthermia is considered a medical emergency that requires treatment in a proper medical facility.
 Call 911.
 In a hospital, more aggressive cooling measures are available, including intravenous hydration, gastric lavage (pumping the stomach) with iced saline, and even